morse-simulator/morse/doc/morse/user/advanced_tutorials/hla_tutorial.rst

 - **Test.fed** is the name of the file describing the FOM of the federation.
   It is provided by CERTI.

-You can press enter, and normally, you will see a red ball moving.
+You can press Enter, and normally, you will see a red ball moving.
 Stop it now.

 Reflecting attributes in Morse
 ------------------------------